-While we are here today to talk about Farm Bill Title I programs, an effective safety net for producers must consist of two key components: 1) an effective commodity policy that provides either price or revenue protection to address prolonged periods of low prices and depressed market conditions that span multiple years; and 2) a strong and fully accessible suite of crop insurance products that producers can purchase to tailor their risk management to their specific needs to address yield and price volatility within the growing season.
+The safety net for producers must consist of two key components: 1) an effective commodity policy that provides either price or revenue protection to address prolonged periods of low prices and depressed market conditions that span multiple years; and 2) a strong and fully accessible suite of crop insurance products that producers can purchase to tailor their risk management to their specific needs to address yield and price volatility within the growing season.

-The yearly producer election of either Agriculture Risk Coverage (ARC) or Price Loss Coverage (PLC) included in the 2018 Farm Bill has worked well for growers and should continue in future farm bills.
-Under the 2018 Farm Bill, producers have overwhelmingly enrolled seed cotton base acres in the PLC program, at over 90% annually.
-We know that agriculture markets are cyclical, and an effective safety net is imperative for the inevitable times of low prices.
-The combination of commodity program options and crop insurance gives farmers as well as their lenders the confidence entering planting season knowing that downside risk is mitigated in periods of steep price decline or a significant loss of production.
+The annual producer election of either Agriculture Risk Coverage (ARC) or Price Loss Coverage (PLC) included in the 2018 Farm Bill has worked well for growers and should continue in future farm bills.
+Under the 2018 Farm Bill, producers have overwhelmingly selected the PLC program, with more than 90% of seed cotton base acres choosing that option.
+Agricultural markets are cyclical, and an effective safety net is imperative for the inevitable times of low prices.
+The combination of commodity program options and crop insurance provides farmers as well as their lenders the confidence entering the planting season that downside risk is mitigated in periods of steep price decline or a significant loss of production.